Dealing with Compliments, Complaints and Concerns

 Mark Howorth is our Governance Lead.

-Away from work, Mark enjoys spending time with his family, travelling and reading.
+Away from work, Mark enjoys spending time with his children, listening to music and reading, and getting out into nature.

 St. Anne’s has three key members of the team undertaking specific areas of responsibility in protecting personal information.
 These are our ‘Caldicott Guardian’, our Senior Information Risk Officer, and our Data Protection Officer.